Willy Giummarra: Indoor career

 In the winter of 1996, he played at the indoor level in the National Professional Soccer League by signing with the expansion franchise Toronto Shooting Stars.
 He would make his debut for the club on October 18, 1996, against St. Louis Ambush.
-He would further contribute by recording several goals against Buffalo Blizzard which marked the club's first victory on October 27, 1996.
-His time in Toronto was short-lived as the organization experienced several financial issues resulting in Giummarra not showing up for a match against Edmonton Drillers.
+He would further contribute by recording several goals against Buffalo Blizzard, which marked the club's first victory on October 27, 1996.
+His time in Toronto was short-lived as the organization experienced several financial issues, resulting in Giummarra not showing up for a match against Edmonton Drillers.
 He was ultimately traded to Philadelphia KiXX when a change occurred in the coaching staff.

 For the remainder of the 1996-97 season, he was traded to St. Louis Ambush in exchange for a second-round draft choice.
 He helped St. Louis clinch a postseason berth by winning their division and reaching the conference finals.
 In total, he appeared in 11 matches and recorded 2 goals.
 After the conclusion of the season, he was released from his contract.

-Following his brief stint abroad in England, he returned to his former club Montreal Impact where he played with the club's indoor team for the initial portion of the 1997-98 indoor season.
+Following his brief stint abroad in England, he returned to his former club, Montreal Impact, where he played with the club's indoor team for the initial portion of the 1997-98 indoor season.
 His second stint with Montreal was rather short as he was waived by the team on January 16, 1998.
-His release stemmed from the team being re-organization by head coach Johan Arnio.
+His release stemmed from the team being reorganized by head coach Johan Arnio.

 For the remainder of the indoor season, he signed with Harrisburg Heat as a free agent.
 He assisted in securing a postseason berth for the club.
 He signed a multi-year deal with Harrisburg on October 13, 1998.
-Though he extended his contract with Harrisburg he was still traded to league rivals Florida ThunderCats in exchange for Marcello Fontana, Leonel Pernia, and for cash consideration on February 26, 1999.
+Though he extended his contract with Harrisburg, he was still traded to league rivals Florida ThunderCats in exchange for Marcello Fontana, Leonel Pernia, and cash consideration on February 26, 1999.

 He played his final indoor season with expansion side Toronto ThunderHawks for the 2000-01 indoor season.
 Throughout the season, he appeared in 31 matches and recorded 15 goals for Toronto.

 England

-Once the indoor season concluded in late 1997 he played abroad in the English third division with Darlington F.C.
+Once the indoor season concluded in late 1997, he played abroad in the English third division with Darlington F.C.
 He would make his debut for the club on September 2, 1997, against Scarborough F.C.
 In total, he would appear in three matches for Darlington.

 Toronto Lynx

-He returned to the A-League in 1998 to sign with his hometown club the Toronto Lynx.
+He returned to the A-League in 1998 to sign with his hometown club, the Toronto Lynx.
 He made his debut on June 7, 1998, against Long Island Rough Riders.
 In his single season with Toronto, he appeared in 5 matches.